Venetian Crusade: Pactum Warmundi

 The Pactum was signed by Patriarch Warmund; Evremar, Archbishop of Caesarea; Bernard, Bishop of Nazareth; Aschetinus, Bishop of Bethlehem; Roger, Bishop of Lydda; Guildin, abbot of St. Mary of Josaphat; Gerard, prior of the Holy Sepulchre; Aicard, prior of the Templum Domini; Arnold, Prior of Mount Sion; William Buris; and the chancellor, Pagan.
 Aside from William and Pagan, no secular authorities witnessed the treaty, perhaps indicating that the Venetians considered Jerusalem a papal fief.
 In summary, the Crusaders agreed to the so-called Pactum Warmundi—with Domenico Michiel, the Doge of Venice, offering commercial privileges to the Venetians in return for their military assistance against the Egyptian towns on the coast.

 Siege of Tyre

-The Crusaders and the Venetians laid siege to Tyre, Lebanon on 16 February 1124.
-Patriarch Warmund was acknowledged as the supreme commander of the army.
+The Crusaders and the Venetians laid siege to Tyre on 16 February 1124.
+Warmund was acknowledged as the supreme commander of the army.
 The Jerusalemite nobles sent envoys to Pons, urging him to join the siege.
 Pons hurried to the town, accompanied by a large retinue, damaging the self-confidence of the town's defenders, according to William of Tyre.
-Although Fulcher of Chartres and William of Tyre emphasized that Pons "remained always obedient" to Warmund, the Latin patriarch of Jerusalem, and other Jerusalemite lords during the siege, their narration is actually evidence that Pons was regarded as one of the supreme commanders of the Christian army.
-Pons of Tripoli, Warmund of Jerusalem, Domenico Michiel, and William I of Bures were the leaders of the siege.
+Although Fulcher of Chartres and William of Tyre emphasize that Pons "remained always obedient" to Warmund and other Jerusalemite lords during the siege, their narration is actually evidence that Pons was regarded as one of the supreme commanders of the Christian army.

+Ever since Baldwin I of Jerusalem’s Siege of Tyre, the rulers of the city, the Fatimid Caliphate, found it difficult to defend and govern the city, so they sold Tyre to Toghtekin, who installed a garrison there.
+However, the city still maintained prayers to the Fatimid Caliph al-Amir bi-Ahkam Allah which, in Muslim tradition, meant that the city formally still belonged to him.
+This delicate state of affairs meant that both powers had a claim to the city, but Al-Amir decided to break it.
+In spring 1122, Al-Amir's Fatimid fleet managed to recover control of Tyre.
+However this meant that both powers would try to defend the city if it were to be besieged.
+But the Fatimids and the Burids refused to work with each other due to Al-Amir's assertive and aggressive actions.